This course is 2 years part-time or equivalent duration.

 As television programming influences culture more and more, the demand for quality television - and therefore well-trained television production graduates - is rising.

-To qualify for the award of Graduate Diploma of Television Production, students must successfully complete 6 of the units listed below and 2 electives.
+To qualify for the award of Graduate Diploma of Television Production, students must successfully complete 6 credit points from the units listed below and 2 credit points of electives.

 Campuses by intake